perseus784/BvS/README.md

 Once the Cost is calculated, we have to minimize it.
 This minimisation can be done easily using many methods.
 Now it's an optimization problem.
-**Gradient Descent** is the one most significant and effective technique in model optimization.
+> **Gradient Descent** is the one most significant technique in model optimization.
 ### Gradient Descent:
 We have to adjust those weights to give us a reduced total average cost or loss.
 For simplicity, We take one input and one output in this example.
 To what values of inputs the the output is minimum?
-If we start at random and take larger steps, the minima can never be found since steps are too big.
+> If we start at random and take larger steps, the minima can never be found since steps are too big.
-If we take smaller steps, the system may never converge.
+> If we take smaller steps, the system may never converge.

 To avoid this, we start at a random point of input and take big leaps.
 Using the gradient we can find the direction of the slope where it gives minimum output.
 Once a minima is reached, the upcoming steps should be smaller in size and find a minimal gradient.
 Again for the next few steps, even smaller steps are taken and the minimum of that funtion is found.